The change in tax year is a favourite time for fraudsters to try ‘social engineering’ attacks by:

 With bogus phone calls, the fraudster may pretend to be from HMRC and warn you that police will come to arrest you unless a tax bill is paid immediately.

 The caller can be very aggressive.

 What to do about suspicious emails, texts and phone calls

 If you get a suspicious email you think may be a scam:

 - don't open any attachments.

-Scams can also be carried out by text messages that appear to have been sent by reputable organisations such as HMRC.
+Criminals can carry out scams using messages or calls that appear to have been sent by reputable organisations such as HMRC.
 Fraudsters use 'text spoofing' to make the sender name on a message seem like it’s from a genuine source or ‘phone number spoofing’ to make calls look like they’re coming from a genuine call centre.

-You may want to contact the organisation to check whether an email or text claiming to be from them is authentic.
+You may want to contact the organisation to check whether an email, text or call claiming to be from them is authentic.
 Make sure you do so using a phone number you know is genuine.

 If you think you’re being targeted by a bogus phone call, don’t be afraid to hang up.
 If you have call barring, you could block the incoming number for future calls - but only if it’s not been spoofed or withheld.